 The program director and one of the program’s associate-directors advise each fellow.
 During the first three months, fellows identify a research mentor with whom they participate on an initial research project during the first year.
 Other mentors and faculty advisors are added as new projects are undertaken.

 Fellows are expected to maintain their clinical skills and strengthen teaching skills.
 Clinical work is generally two to three half-days per week.
 Additional clinical work and teaching duties are negotiable but may not interfere with fellows’ research development.

 Stipend levels, set by the federal NRSA program, are based upon fellows’ years of relevant post-doctoral training and experience.
-Currently, stipends range from $48,192 to $56,376.
+Currently, stipends range from $54,840 to $66,600.
 The program pays tuition and fees for classes in UNC’s School of Public Health and other schools on campus.
-Funds are also provided for travel and expenses for two national meetings yearly, educational supplies, and some research expenses.
+Funds are also provided for travel and expenses, educational supplies, and some research expenses.

 Note: There is a federal payback provision for fellows who do not complete at least two years of fellowship training.